• Skip to primary navigation

 • Remove the stems by folding in half and cutting along the stem.
 Roughly chop and set aside

-• In a large saute pan heat olive oil and add garlic slices.
+• In a large frying pan on medium heat, saute the olive oil and add garlic slices.

-• Add greens to oil and saute until slightly wilted 1-2 minutes.
+• Add greens to the oil and saute until slightly wilted, 1-2 minutes.

 • Add beans, stock, sherry, and pepper flakes.

-• Stir well and continue cooking on medium-low heat until the liquid is mostly absorbed.
+• Stir well and simmer on medium-low heat until the liquid is mostly absorbed.
 Toss the garlic back in if desired.

 • Serve as a side dish or with thinly sliced baguette rounds for an appetizer.